 Unlike the other hard structures of the human body like bones or nails, the tooth is not able to heal.
-This means that any damage, crack or chip to the tooth is permanent and irreversible.
+This means that any damage, such as cracks or chips to the tooth, is permanent and irreversible.

 Especially recommended for contact sports such as soccer, football, boxing etc. or any other activity where trauma is possible

 Sleep apnea often goes undiagnosed.
 Doctors usually can’t detect the condition during routine office visits.
 Also, no blood test can help diagnose the condition.